The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 An alienation clause, or due-on-sale clause, is common in most mortgage contracts.
-This provision requires a home seller to repay the balance of their mortgage at the time of sale.
-Here’s what that means for the current homeowner, and sometimes for the homebuyer as well.
+But what is alienation in real estate?
+This is a provision that requires a home seller to repay their mortgage balance at the time of sale.
+Here’s what that means for the current homeowner and, sometimes, for the homebuyer as well.

 What is an alienation clause in real estate?

-In the 1970s, there was quite a bit of back-and-forth about the enforceability of alienation clauses.
+In the 1970s, there was some back-and-forth about the enforceability of alienation clauses.
 Some states allowed them, some didn’t.
 As a result, Congress passed the Garn-St. Germain Act (officially the Garn-St. Germain Depository Institutions Act) in 1982, which officially made the clauses enforceable (with a few exceptions, which we’ll cover below).
 Specifically, Title II of the act preempted state laws that thwarted the due-on-sale or alienation clauses in mortgage contracts.

-Both an acceleration clause and an alienation clause make it possible for mortgage lenders to demand full, immediate repayment of the loan all at once, ahead of the stated loan term.
-The difference between an alienation clause and an acceleration clause is that the contract language around the acceleration clause typically centers on instances of non-payment and foreclosure, rather than a sale or transfer.
+When comparing an alienation clause vs. an acceleration clause, there are many similarities.
+Both make it possible for mortgage lenders to demand full, immediate repayment of the loan all at once, ahead of the stated loan term.
+The difference between an alienation clause and an acceleration clause is that the contract language around the acceleration clause typically centers on instances of non-payment and foreclosure rather than a sale or transfer.

 How does the alienation clause work?

-The alienation clause serves a number of purposes for the lender.
-To start, it assures the lender that the borrower will repay the funds.
+The alienation clause assures the lender that the borrower will repay the funds.
 This clause also necessitates that the borrower notify the lender before transferring or assigning the mortgage to anyone else.